 You know about the dryer lint screen, but did you know your washing machine has a lint trap too?
 And you’re supposed to clean it to prevent buildup.
 If your clothes have a furry coat of lint when coming out of the wash, the washer lint trap is probably clogged already.
 Let’s talk about locating and cleaning the lint trap in a washing machine.

-What is a Washing Machine Lint Trap?
+What Is a Washing Machine Lint Trap?

-The location of the lint filter depends on the age and type of machine you have.
+The location of the washer lint filter depends on the age and type of machine you have.
 Refer to the owner’s manual for help.
 If you don’t have the manual, here’s where to check:

 - Inside the center agitator: If you have a top-loading washer, inspect the center agitator.
 The cover may be removable, revealing a lint trap inside.

 - At the end of the drainage hose: A small mesh screen may be fitted onto the end of the hose that drains water out of the machine.

 Does your lint trap look faulty?
 Find your local Mr. Appliance® to get your appliance inspected.
 We’re quick and happy to help.

 If you have a newer high-efficiency (HE) washer—whether front- or top-loading—the machine doesn’t have a lint trap.
 Instead, it relies on a self-cleaning pump filter to remove lint from the wash.
 Still, it’s wise to run an empty wash cycle once a month to flush excess lint from the pump filter.

 Front loaders often have a small door near the bottom of the appliance that you can open to remove buttons, coins, or even a sock clogging the water pump filter and causing a slow drain.
 Check the pump regularly for blockages to help your washer function properly.
 A good prompt for this type of check is if you notice your clothes are not coming out of the wash as clean as they used to.